• Technical Conference: 30 March – 03 April 2025

 • Lab Demonstrations, Field Trials, Use Cases, Certification and Standardization

-• Quantum Protocol implementations
+• Quantum Protocol Implementations

 • Free Space and Satellite-Based Quantum Communications